 Program Summary:

-The Ornge Area of Advanced Learning is a six-month clinical focused rotation for Canadian resident physicians in the final year of their FRCPC training interested in a career in pre-hospital medicine.
+The Ornge Area of Advanced Learning is a six-month clinically focused rotation designed for Canadian resident physicians in the final year of their FRCPC specialty training with relevant experience who are interested in pursuing a career in pre-hospital medicine.

 Program Summary: